yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!live`

-Embed a nice link for a Twitch stream.
+Embeds a nice link for a Twitch stream.
 Channel must be live.

 Usage: `k!live`